 Internship opportunities are available in all colleges.
 In many cases, the internship is a required part of the college curriculum.
 Internship is designed to provide eligible students with practical work experience in their chosen field of study while earning academic credit.
-For details regarding specific programs, please refer to the current catalog.
+Internships generally vary between 4.5 and 13.5 credits, depending on the academic program of study.
+For details regarding specific program options and eligibility requirements, please refer to the current catalog for the appropriate campus.

-Students are encouraged to contact Experiential Education & Career Services for details regarding internships for specific academic programs, or refer to careers.
+Students are also encouraged to contact Experiential Education & Career Services for details regarding internships for specific academic programs and refer to Internship Programs.
 For locations, hours and contact information, please consult the JWU Directory.

-Beginning in January, eligible day program students register for the term in which they wish to take an internship in the upcoming academic year.
+Beginning in January, eligible students register for the term in which they wish to take an internship in the upcoming academic year.
 Students are urged to register early to secure their internship in their chosen term, as selection is on a first-come, first-served basis.
-Students who are required to select an internship and don’t register by the stated deadline will be automatically registered for a term by Experiential Education & Career Services.
+Students with a required internship who don’t register by the stated deadline will be automatically registered for a term by Experiential Education & Career Services.
+For more information, visit Internship Registration.

 Students who do not meet prerequisites 3 months prior to the selected term may be dropped from the internship and reassigned a new term.
 Additionally, internship registration will be removed if a student withdraws or fails to enroll in any term prior to their selected internship term.